DavidHeresy/good-question/README.md

 # Good Question!

-A collection of good questions with an attempt to answer them.
+*A collection of questions with an attempt to answer them.*